QUICK ANSWER

 The 60-hour broker post-license course is structurally heavier than the 45-hour sales associate post-license course because it includes broker-level brokerage management and compliance content.
 DBPR's Real Estate Education Requirements PDF describes it as "60-hours or two 30-hour of brokers post licensure courses inclusive of exam."

 If a broker associate misses the 60-hour first-renewal education, the broker license can become null and void.
 F.S.
-475.17 gives a limited sales-associate fallback after broker post-license failure if the person completes the required 14-hour CE within the 6 months following broker-license expiration.
-To operate as a broker again, the person must requalify by completing the broker pre-license course and passing the broker exam.
+475.17 contains a limited sales-associate fallback path for licensees who fail broker post-license but who satisfy the sales-associate CE within a narrow statutory window; verify the current text of F.S.
+475.17 and any related FREC rule for the precise window and conditions before relying on this in any real-world decision.
+To operate as a broker again after the broker license is null and void, the person generally must requalify by completing the broker pre-license course and passing the broker exam.

 For the broader rules and the CE breakdown, see the continuing education requirements guide and the DBPR renewal process and timeline.